Image from Flickr user Dave Hosford

 But somewhere around 12 or 13, that began to change.
 At camp, my friends didn’t want to go to the ropes course or try windsurfing, so I spent my days lounging by the pool.
 I wasn’t afraid of physical risks, but I was afraid of being alone, of being laughed at.
 As I stumbled into adolescence, I let that fear dictate most of my choices.
 I didn’t want to do anything I might not be good at, so I stuck to what came naturally—which basically meant avoiding any physical activity.

 Then a certain someone came along.
 We met in my junior year of high school, and my new, cool, athletic buddy took me on the most amazing adventures.
 We’d build fires and camp out on the beach, or sneak into the country club to go kayaking in the dead of night.
+Then if you are looking for a new inflatable kayak then the Sevylor adventure kayak is the best choice that I’ve ever used, so have a look into that.
 Last summer, when we became an item, we kept up the momentum of doing exciting stuff—with the added bonus of making out between activities.
 It was perfect.
 He was my fearless leader, and by letting him take the reins, I knew exactly which risks were safe to take.
 So when things ended, I spent a lot more time inside.
 He’d been the one who organized all the cool ideas—I couldn’t do it on my own.